gov-cy/govcy-design-system-docs/src/patterns/check_answers.md

 - make sure the submit button clearly shows the action it performs – for example ‘Change your tax details’ or ‘Send your claim form’

 ## Let users go back and change their answers
 You should provide a ‘Change’ link next to each section on your check answers page so that users can add or change the information.
 ‘Change’ links contain hidden text to make them accessible to screen reader users.
-Update the hidden text to describe what each ‘change’ link is for.
+Update the hidden text to describe what each ‘change’ link is for, i.e., `<a href="">Change<span class="govcy-visually-hidden-error"> Personal Details</span></a>`.

 The answers pages should look the same way they did when the user last used them, with all their answers pre-populated.